open-power-ref-design/standalone-ceph/README.rst

     > Bare metal installation of Linux
-    > Installation of OpenStack, Ceph storage, and Operational Management
+    > Installation of the Ceph cluster, OpenStack control plane, and Operational Management

 The Deployment configuration file is fed into the bare metal installation process which is performed by cluster-genesis.
 The operating system is loaded and configured as specified in the configuration file.
 Users, networks, and switches are configured during this step.
-The last step is to invoke a small script that installs OpenStack and Ceph which is performed by os-services.
+The last step is to invoke a small script that installs the cluster software which is performed by os-services.

-More properly, in the bare metal installation step, only the installation tools for OpenStack and Ceph were installed, not the actual services.
+More properly, in the bare metal installation step, only the installation tools for cluster software are installed, not the actual services.
 The next step is to configure these tools, so that they install the actual services in a prescribed manner so that they fit properly in the data center.
 The three projects that are involved are os-services, ceph-services, and opsmgr.